ODiogoSilva/assemblerflow/docs/user/components/mash_dist.rst

 within high throughoput sequencing data, using as inputs fasta files (e.g. contigs).
 Then, the resulting file can be imported into `pATLAS <http://www.patlas.site/>`_.
+This component calculates pairwise distances between sequences (one from the database and the query sequence).
 However, this process can be user for other purposes, by providing a different database than the default that is intended for plasmid searches.